 If you want to get in touch with Diana to learn more, or support Full Circle, you can reach her at firstname.lastname@example.org.

-Written by guest blogger KC Friedrich, Senior Associate Director of Development, Olin Business School
+Written by guest blogger, KC Friedrich, Senior Associate Director for Development, Olin Business School.